How Permit Approval Processes Work

 Permit systems exist to ensure that construction, businesses, and other activities meet safety codes and community standards.
+This analysis is informed by publicly available building code standards, municipal planning procedures, and data from organizations such as the International Code Council (ICC).
 The frustration comes from how these systems operate in practice, particularly when multiple departments must review the same application.

 This article explains what happens between submitting a permit application and receiving approval, and why the process takes the time it does.